Useful mental health links

 At Acorn Therapy we like to be able to offer service that offers safe space for people to explore whatever challenges they may be facing.
-However, there may be times when you feel down and upset, unaware of services available in Taunton-Somerset, in the UK and beyond to help you out, so below are some free services available for those difficult times.
+However, there may be times when you feel down and upset, unaware of services available in Taunton-Somerset, in the UK and beyond to help you out, so below are some useful mental health links and free services available for those difficult times.

-These free helplines and services are there to help when you’re feeling down or desperate.
+These useful mental health links and free helplines and services are there to help when you’re feeling down or desperate.

 Unless it says otherwise, they’re open 24 hours a day, every day.